Birth of an explosive wicketkeeper-batsman

 Though he played 121 ODIs for New Zealand between 1990 and 1999, the gentle medium pace of Gavin Larsen, who was born today in Wellington, went largely unnoticed.
 He took only 113 wickets, but his outstanding economy rate of 3.76 runs per over underlined his value to the team.
 He is best remembered for the 1991-92 World Cup, when he was part of the thriftiest of triumvirates (Larsen, Chris Harris and Rod Latham were called "Dibbly, Dobbly and Wobbly"), which tortured even the best batsmen, on the anaesthetised home surfaces.
 Firmly typecast as a pyjama performer, Larsen played just eight Tests despite a perfectly acceptable record in the longer game (24 wickets at 28.70).

-Indian fast bowler L Balaji, first endeared himself to crowds, especially in Pakistan, because of his megawatt smile.
-But his determined spirit would have impressed many too.
+Indian fast bowler L Balaji first endeared himself to crowds, especially in Pakistan, because of his megawatt smile.
 After a terrific 2003-04 tour of Pakistan, where he took seven wickets by consistently swinging it away in the Rawalpindi Test, and nine more against the same side in Mohali in 2005, Balaji suffered a career-threatening stress fracture.
 For three years he could hardly play any cricket.
 He underwent back surgery, remodelled his action and came back through a successful IPL season in 2008.
-The national call-up came a year after, though he got only one game.
+A recall came a year after, though he got only one game.

 Pakistan eased to a nine-wicket victory in the first Test against Australia in Karachi.
 The tourists began the final day on 138 for 7 in their second innings, a deficit of 10, and were quickly finished off, with Abdul Qadir (5 for 76) the pick of the bowlers.